 The two types of cholesterol that are most commonly referred to are: Low-density lipoprotein (LDL) cholesterol

 —Also known as bad cholesterol, this is the cholesterol that tends to build up along your arteries.
-Bad cholesterol levels are increased by eating fats that are saturated or hydrogenated.
-Optimal level of this cholesterol is less than 100 mg/dL.
-Risk for heart disease increases when it goes over 130 mg/dL.
+Bad cholesterol levels are increased by eating fats that are saturated or hydrogenated (trans).High-density lipoprotein (HDL) cholesterol

 —Also known as good cholesterol, this type of cholesterol actually carries cholesterol away from your arteries and may, therefore, help lower your risk of having a heart attack.
-You want this level to be high.
-Although there is no standard goal, you want to keep this number above 60 mg/dL.
-Risks for heart disease increases when it drops below 40 mg/dL..
-You can raise this good cholesterol by eating olive oil, canola oil, avocados, or nuts in your diet.
+You can raise this good cholesterol by including olive oil, canola oil, avocados, or nuts in your diet.
 Exercise has been shown to raise HDL levels, too.